Project Overview and Proposal

 - The relevance and application of international humanitarian law, and particularly Articles 7 and 8 of the Rome Statute, to cyberattacks.

-Members of the Council of Advisers, experts in the laws on the use of force and cyberwarfare, will be invited to join three consultations and three voluntary side-events and will contribute to the final report.
+Members of the Council of Advisers, experts in the laws on the use of force and cyberwarfare, were invited to join three consultations and three voluntary side-events and contributed to the final report.